 Being a good landlord will go a long in way in developing lasting relationships with your tenants, which will in turn, help you keep them in your property longer.
 Often a tenant and landlord relationship can turn an average tenant into a great one simply because they want to keep that relationship intact.

 In a tough economy, it’s important to do all you can to avoid facing the difficulty of paying the mortgage.
-That applies just as much to an REI professional as it does to the average renter.
+That applies just as much to a Real Estate Investment professional as it does to the average renter.
 These simple tips can help as you work to develop lasting, long term, rent paying tenants to keep your properties bringing in the income you need every month.

 What should I do if a tenant is consistently late with their rent payments?

 If a tenant is consistently late with their rent payments, it may be time to have a conversation about their financial situation and potential solutions.
 Consider working with them to create a payment plan or exploring other options such as moving out early.

 Can I charge late fees for rent payments made during the grace period?

 No, late fees can only be charged for rent payments made after the grace period has ended.
 If a tenant pays rent during the grace period, they should not be charged late fees.

 How much can I charge for late fees for rent payments?

 It may be possible to refinance your mortgage if you’re upside-down, but you’ll need to have a good credit score and be able to qualify for a new mortgage with better terms.

 29. Help, I’m Behind in My Mortgage Payments in South Carolina – House Hub Real Estate Solutions